 A great way of differentiating your brand from that of your competitors is through having a strong brand image.

-A person might base their brand image of your company on a first-hand experience they had as a customer.
-However, forming this opinion does not always have to involve an actual purchase.
+Someone might base their brand image of your company on a first-hand experience they've had as a customer.
+Forming an opinion of a brand can still occur without that person making a purchase.
 It could be based on something that someone else said about your brand, whether that’s online, via a media outlet or an influencer review, or just because Susan on their street said so.

-What’s important to note is that your brand image is based on someone's perception.
-So you don’t have direct control over it.
-But, there is a range of other factors that you do have control over that can influence how someone perceives your brand, such as your brand personality, voice, positioning, messaging, values, social media, and so on.
-We’ll go into more detail on how you can shape these to boost your brand image later on in this post.
-But first, let’s understand the importance of having a strong brand image.
+What’s important to note is that your brand image is based on someone's perception, so it's something you can't really control.
+That being said however, there are a range of other factors that you do have control over that can influence how someone perceives your brand.
+These include things like your brand personality, voice, positioning, messaging, values, social media presence, and so on.
+We’ll go into more detail on how you can shape these to boost your brand image later on.
+But first, let’s understand why having a strong brand image is so important.